My Honest Review of why I quit after a year – Amway pyramid scheme

 #6 – Survey2Cash

-This one is great because they literally pay you to speak your mind.
-Click the image to sign up.
+Survey2Cash is great because they literally pay you to speak your mind.
+This is probably one of the easiest ways to make an extra $100+ online.

 #7 – Success System Revealed

-I used this system last year when I wanted to join an MLM.
-Instead I did this and learned how to make money from home and my life changed forever.
+I used Secret Success system last year when I wanted to join an MLM (Which was the worst mistake of my life).
+Instead, I did this and learned how to make money from home and my life changed forever.
 Click the image to sign up.

 #8 – Opinion City

+Opinion City pays pretty well for just filling out surveys.
 Another awesome way to make money speaking your mind.
-Click the image to sign up.

 I’m going to try to make this short and sweet.
 I was a member of Amway for about a year.
 One thing I can tell you, is that it is not a scam BUT….what they do is brain wash you into thinking success is right around the corner.
 They get you by bringing you to meetings so you’re around like minded people.
 Then they tell you anyone (family or friends) that’s not on your side cut them off.
 Then they want you to be best friends with the people at the weekly meetings.
 If you see what’s happening here, they isolate you so if you do suck at recruiting people at least you’re still buying products monthly which makes your upline Commission.
 Now, the products aren’t anything new that people need, so during a recession no one is gonna buy your over priced popcorn or laundry detergent.
 Majority of the company’s product sales seem to be coming from people that are in the business.